-Black bold line shows the cryptographic boundary.
-The micro processor is responsible for processing IOs to HDDs as well as encrypting/decrypting IOs where applicable.
+The firmware running on the micro processor is responsible for processing IOs to HDDs as well as encrypting/decrypting IOs where applicable.
+AES and SHA hardware accelerators are integrated into the micro processor.
 Firmware images are stored in the flash memory.
-They are loaded to the micro processor when the module power up.
+They are loaded to the micro processor when the Module power up.
 All functions and system initialization are performed by the micro processor, which is contained within the cryptographic boundary of the module.
 CSPs are stored in flash memory or SEEPROM.